t-crest/patmos/README.md

 For further details and how to build Patmos for an FPGA see Section 6 in the [Patmos Reference Handbook](http://patmos.compute.dtu.dk/patmos_handbook.pdf).

+You can also build the Patmos handbook yourself from the source.
+You first need to insatll LaTeX (about 3 GB) with:

+    sudo apt-get install texlive-full doxygen

+The handbook is then built with:

+    cd patmos/doc
+    make

 Known Issues
 ============